 I never knew why—until recently.

 Referencing the Rolling Stones song ‘Sympathy for the Devil’, in “Pleased to meet you, don’t you know my name?”
-It’s the right to victimize, I wrote how the basic tenet of patriarchy—which we all unconsciously accept—is that life is a dance between victimization and victimhood:
+It’s the right to victimize, I wrote how one of the basic tenets of patriarchy—which we all unconsciously accept—is that life is a dance between victimization and victimhood:

 “Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim.”